 E-Scribing Mandate for Veterinarians

 The proposal to compel veterinarians to e-prescribe, per the Governor’s budget proposal, would have significant negative impacts on the state’s network of animal shelters.
 Click here to read our memo.
+The Fed, working with the Veterinary Medical Society of New York State, were successful in removing this mandate from the budget.

 Vaccines for Shelter Workers

 The Fed has been working to get Shelter Workers on the 1b list for COVID vaccination.
 Click here for more information.
+Once vaccinations were made available to public facing nonprofit employees, Shelter Workers became available for the vaccine.

 Stop the Puppy Mill Pipeline: (Gianaris S.1130/Rosenthal A.4283) This bill would stop the puppy mill pipeline into New York State.
 Instead of selling animals (puppies, kittens and rabbits) that come from breeding factories, pet stores would have the opportunity to rebrand as humane businesses and host shelter and rescue adoption events.
 In 2018, pet owners across the globe spent over $72.5 billion on their animals.
 It is estimated that only 2% of those sales are for puppies, kittens and rabbits from mills.
 It is time for New York to say no to these mills which are actual factories.
 In the case of puppies, female dogs are placed in cages day in and day out purely to breed.
 They are impregnated.
 They deliver.
 Within weeks, they’re impregnated again.
 When they are no longer “of use” to the puppy mill, they are usually euthanized.
 The bill passed in the Senate in 2020 and has been reintroduced in both houses in the 2021 session.
 Click here for our Advocacy Day Packet.